khairulslt/life-wisdoms/README.md

 <a name="python"></a>
 # Python

+## On Tracebacks

+Python programs crash when our code raise exceptions that an `except` statement doesn't handle.
+When this happens, Python displays the exception's message and a `traceback`.
+Also called a `stack trace`, the `traceback` shows

+1) The place in your program where the exception happened
+2) The trail of function calls that led up to it

 ## Database connection pooling

 Database connection pooling is a method used to keep database connections open so they can be reused by others.